Diane Harper: Career

 Harper has spent her career at the following institutions: Dartmouth Medical School (1996–2009); University of Missouri–Kansas City (2009–2013); University of Louisville, chair of Family & Geriatric Medicine (2013–2017); and University of Michigan (2018–present).
 She was appointed to the U.S. Preventive Services Task Force in 2016 and joined the U-M Institute for Healthcare Policy & Innovation and the Rogel Cancer Center in 2018.
+In 2025, she was elected a Fellow of the American Association for the Advancement of Science (AAAS).
+In a university announcement, Harper described herself as the first family medicine physician-scientist to be elected to the fellowship.

 Research and contributions

 Harper served as a U.S. investigator in multicenter clinical trials for Cervarix (bivalent L1 virus-like particle HPV vaccine, types 16/18) and Gardasil (quadrivalent L1 virus-like particle HPV vaccine, types 6/11/16/18).
 In a 2004 Lancet trial, Harper and co-authors reported efficacy against persistent HPV-16/18 infection; a 2006 Lancet follow-up reported sustained efficacy through 4.5 years.
 In 2007, Harper co-authored a New England Journal of Medicine article reporting quadrivalent vaccine outcomes and contributed to a Bulletin of the World Health Organization review on HPV vaccines.
 A combined Lancet analysis that year reported efficacy against high-grade vulvar and vaginal HPV-associated lesions.

 In 2017, Harper and Leslie DeMars published a review of the first decade of HPV vaccination in Gynecologic Oncology, summarizing trial results and implementation considerations.

 In 2019, Harper co-authored a randomized, controlled phase II trial evaluating the therapeutic HPV vaccine tipapkinogen sovacivec for CIN2/3 with 2.5-year follow-up, reporting efficacy and safety outcomes in Gynecologic Oncology.

 In 2025, Harper and collaborators reported U.S. studies on self-collected versus clinician-collected samples for HPV detection and genotyping in Preventive Medicine Reports and Cancer Epidemiology, Biomarkers & Prevention; media coverage summarized these findings for general audiences.
 In parallel, Harper co-authored a study of screening among women with physical disabilities that described barriers associated with speculum-based exams and reported acceptability of at-home self-sampling.
 Harper also co-authored a randomized, placebo-controlled trial in npj Biofilms and Microbiomes assessing a multi-strain Lactobacillus crispatus–based synbiotic and its effects on the vaginal microbiome.

 Materials from the Centers for Disease Control's (CDC) Advisory Committee on Immunization Practices and the World Health Organization provide context for vaccination and screening recommendations that relate to these studies.

-Media outlets have reported on Harper's studies and on discussions of HPV vaccination, duration of protection, and post-vaccination screening; coverage has also noted her appearances at an National Vaccine Information Center-hosted event and in the film The Greater Good.